 |Manufacturers or Resellers with stranded DRAM inventory||$2.50|

-23. In order to avoid some class members taking a disproportionate share of the settlement amounts, the available monies are divided into three funds.
-A class member’s claim will be paid from the applicable fund.
+17. In order to avoid some settlement class members taking a disproportionate share of the net settlement amount, the available monies are divided into three funds.
+A settlement class member’s claim will be paid from the applicable fund.
 The three funds are as follows:

 |1||End Consumers Fund||50%|

 18. In the event the value of the claims against any fund is greater than the amount of money in that fund, the CEU values associated with that fund will be proportionately decreased.

 19. In order to obtain more details on the plan to pay the settlement amounts, you can consult the Distribution Protocol in the Documents section of this website.

 20. Monitor this website periodically for updates on the future claims process.

 21. For more information, you may review the settlement agreements and other documents in the Documents section of this website.
 Pour de plus amples information en français, vous pouvez consulter le site internet: www.recourscollectif.info/fr/dossiers/dram/.

 22. If you would like to speak to someone at Sutts, Strosberg LLP about these class actions, please use our toll free line 1.800.229.5323, extension 8296.